zhenjiao/openlocTest/loc/fr/articles/azure-government-image-gallery.md

    ms.author="john.harvey@microsoft.com"/>

-#  Galerie d'images de Microsoft Azure gouvernement
+#  Microsoft Azure Government Image Gallery

 <p> The Microsoft Azure Government image gallery is a similar experience to public Azure portal.
 Customers can choose to deploy pre-built images from Microsoft and our partners, or upload their own VHDs.
 This provides flexibility to deploy your own standardized images if needed.

-Le ci-dessous fournit une liste des images disponibles dans la Galerie d'images de gouvernement Azure.
-Certaines des images prédéfinies ne comprennent pas parlez de licence de logiciel spécifique.
-Veuillez consulter le bulletin <a href="http://azure.microsoft.com/pricing/details/virtual-machines/">Prix de la Machine virtuelle</a> page pour plus de conseils et de travailler avec votre équipe de compte Microsoft ou un revendeur pour le gouvernement d'Azur prix spécifique.
+The below provides a list of available images within the Azure Government image gallery.
+Some of the prebuilt images do include pay as you go licensing for specific software.
+Please review <a href="http://azure.microsoft.com/pricing/details/virtual-machines/">Virtual Machine Pricing</a> page for more guidance and work with your Microsoft account team or reseller for Azure Government specific pricing.

-## Liste de gouvernement Image bleu azur
+## Azure Government Image list

 <table cellspacing="0" border="1">
 <tr>